utahplt/chorex/README.md

 We will collect change descriptions here until we come up with a more stable format when changes get bigger.

+ - v0.3.0; 2024-07-22

+   Add `Chorex.start` and `run` function as an entry-point into the choreography.

  - v0.2.0; 2024-07-03

    Add shared-state actors.